 - Provide a brief summation statement.

-In the Office of Admissions, we find it useful to ask personal, open-ended questions to get to know the student and to get an idea of how he or she might fit in at Rochester.
+In the Office of Admissions, we find it useful to ask personal, open-ended questions to get to know the student and to get an idea of how they might fit in at Rochester.

 The questions and prompts sample below are examples of open-ended questions worded in different ways.
 Select or create interview questions that feel natural to you.
 Interviews typically last 30 to 45 minutes.
 Please do not just read all of the questions from this list.